emberjs/guides/source/models/creating-updating-and-deleting-records.md

 post.save(); // => POST to '/posts'
 ```

-While records that already exist on the backend are updated using the
+Records that already exist on the backend are updated using the HTTP `PATCH` verb.
-HTTP `PATCH` verb when saved.

 ```javascript
 store.findRecord('post', 1).then(function(post) {